Afnansayed/psql-query-assignment-three-next/README.md

 - Booking system with multiple status states
 - Referential integrity with foreign key constraints
 - Custom ENUM types for data validation

+## Author

+Created as a demonstration of SQL database.

+## License

+This project is for educational purposes.